UWCNuclear/MANDELA/README.md

 # Data Analysis and Simulations

-Ubuntu subsystem with ROOT, GRSISORT, and Geant4: https://github.com/UWCNuclear/UbuntuSetUp
+Ubuntu subsystem on Windows with ROOT, GRSISort, and Geant4: https://github.com/UWCNuclear/UbuntuSetUp

 Plastic scintillators with Geant4 and the Univeristy of York: https://github.com/UWCNuclear/Geant4Scintillator